Meditation on my 2 years at Caseware

 This is it.
 That’s my spiel.
 It’s fast, concise, and unsophisticated.

-IMHO company branding is important for candidates but job branding will always hold more weight, so most of my time in the conversation I will be focusing on the role itself.
+IMHO job branding will always be more important for candidates than company branding so most of my time in the conversation I will be focusing on the role itself.

-The roles are different within the organization, so I will just give you a quick snapshot of what the organization looks like.
+The roles are different within the organization, so I will just give you a quick snapshot of what the Caseware org looks like.

 Why am I sharing this?

-I think it is always good to have a bird's view of the org to understand the business plus understand where the role sits within the organization.
+I think it is always good to have a bird’s-eye view of the org to understand the business plus understand where the role sits within the organization.

 Org Structure